javascript-tutorial/en.javascript.info/1-js/04-object-basics/05-object-toprimitive/article.md

 The object-to-primitive conversion is called automatically by many built-in functions and operators that expect a primitive as a value.

 There are 3 types (hints) of it:
-- `"string"`
+- `"string"` (for `alert` and other string conversions)
-- `"number"`
+- `"number"` (for maths)
-- `"default"`
+- `"default"` (few operators)

-So, operations use the hint depending on what they expect to get.
 The specification describes explicitly which operator uses which hint.
 There are very few operators that "don't know what to expect" and use the `"default"` hint.
-Usually for built-in objects it works the same way as `"number"`, so in practice the last two are often merged together.
+Usually for built-in objects `"default"` hint is handled the same way as `"number"`, so in practice the last two are often merged together.

 The conversion algorithm is: